ePages-de/epages-docs/_posts/2016/2016-04-20-jenadevs-docker-party.md

 Save the date: this one-day event is planned for Saturday, the 21st of May 2016 from 9:30 am until 5:30 pm!
 Feel free to already sign up at [Meetup](http://www.meetup.com/jenadevs) or the [Softwerkskammer](https://www.softwerkskammer.org/groups/jena) for the event.

-PS: The Docker shirts and stickers finally arrived yesterday after persistent negotiations the custom office.
+PS: The Docker shirts and stickers finally arrived yesterday after persistent negotiations the customs office.
 You may catch yours at the next meetup!
 See you.